MikeyBronowski/mikeybronowski.github.io/_posts/2020-08-19-dbatools-io-command-line-sql-server-management-studio-sql-configuration.md

 * [Set-DbaMaxMemory](https://docs.dbatools.io/#Set-DbaMaxMemory)

 ## SQL Server configuration / sp_configure
 SQL Server allows its users to configure a lot of things.
-From ‘Ad Hoc Distributed Queries’ through ‘max degree of parallelism’ to ‘xp_cmdshell’.
+From ‘Ad Hoc Distributed Queries' through ‘max degree of parallelism' to ‘xp_cmdshell'.
 Some of those can be done via SQL instance properties or the famous sp_configure.
 With dbatools, there are a few more options to manage the SQL Server configuration.

 ![Get-DbaSpConfigure](dbatools_ssmscmd_0801_config.png)
 ### [Get-DbaSpConfigure](https://docs.dbatools.io/#Get-DbaSpConfigure)